 - Pedestal Sump Pump: Pedestal sump pumps sit above ground and are never submerged in water.
 It operates through a pipe system that transports the excess water through a pipe and releases it back into the water system or through a well.
 Pedestal sump pumps tend to last longer than submersible pumps considering they are never submerged in water, minimizing the risk of the wear and tear that water tends to expedite.

 The sump pump you choose for installation depends on the space in your basement or the design of your sump pit.
-Our Coeur D’Alene and Post Falls, ID plumbing contractors can help you choose the ideal option, giving you peace of mind with every storm.
+Our plumbing contractors in Post Falls, ID and Greater Spokane, Washington areas can help you choose the ideal option, giving you peace of mind with every storm.

 Proactive care for your home is essential, and another way to protect from harmful water is with a water softener installation!